Santa Barbara Symphony, State Street Ballet, professional vocalists and New York City actors collaborate on ‘Kismet’

 He added that diversity was important in this production.

-In another statement, William Soleau, the State Street Ballet’s co-artistic director and the show’s choreographer, noted Mr. Price “wanted a brand new, top to the bottom, original interpretation of this musical.
-We are using full blown dance numbers to move the narrative forward, and it is a dream to be able to revive this classic, Tony Award-winning show.”
+In another statement before the performances, William Soleau, the State Street Ballet’s co-artistic director and the show’s choreographer, noted Mr. Price “wanted a brand new, top to the bottom, original interpretation of this musical.
+We (used) full blown dance numbers to move the narrative forward, and it (was) a dream to be able to revive this classic, Tony Award-winning show.”